larryhudson/linear-mcp-server-again/README.md

 ## Limitations and Potential Improvements

-- The API key is hardcoded rather than being stored in an environment variable
-- There's limited pagination support for large result sets
+- There's limited pagination support for large result sets (currently limited to 20 issues)
-- Error handling could be improved, especially for edge cases
+- Error handling could be improved for various edge cases
-- The image downloading could benefit from caching and better MIME type detection
+- The image downloading could benefit from better MIME type detection
+- Consider adding more tools for managing issues (updating status, changing assignees, etc.)
+- Support for attachments when creating issues or adding comments